Edge Computing vs. Cloud Computing: What's the Difference

 • The increase in cloud loads.

-• The major uptick in remote work and distributed teams, due in part to the global pandemic.
+• The major uptick in remote work and distributed teams.

-Neither cloud nor edge computing is likely to eclipse the other because these forms of computing serve different roles.
-Both forms are essential and will continue to co-exist moving forward.
+Neither cloud nor edge computing are likely to eclipse the other because these forms of computing serve different roles.
+Both forms are essential and will continue to coexist moving forward.

-By combining the data gathering capabilities of the edge with the processing power of the cloud, businesses can benefit from fast, reliable applications and robust analytics capabilities.
+By combining the low-latency capabilities of the edge with the large-scale processing power of the cloud, businesses can benefit from robust analytics capabilities, scalable data storage and fast, reliable applications.

 Modular Data Centers Can Empower Both Cloud and Edge Computing